EU's Juncker offers carrot and stick to eastern states

 Juncker said national authorities would be given better legal instruments to root out such “illegal practices”, an attempt to woo the reluctant easterners at a time when the EU needs unity as it negotiates over the complex terms of Britain’s departure in 2019.

-In another gesture toward the eastern states, Juncker said it was time to let Bulgaria and Romania into the EU’s Schengen zone of passport-free travel.
+In another gesture towards the eastern states, Juncker said it was time to let Bulgaria and Romania into the EU’s Schengen zone of passport-free travel.

-But he also said the bloc would go ahead with reforming its labor rules, which now allow workers from the poorer EU east to work in the wealthier west for low salaries.
+But he also said the bloc would go ahead with reforming its labour rules, which now allow workers from the poorer EU east to work in the wealthier west for low salaries.

 French President Emmanuel Macron has made ending this practice, which he says amounts to social dumping, a key priority.
 The eastern states are opposed, saying they should be allowed to compete in that way to catch up after decades of communist rule after World War Two.